Anna Maria Marconi: Fictional character biography

-Since then, Anna Maria and Living Brain have been acting as something akin to Spider-Man's sidekicks, helping him whenever he needs them.
-Slowly, Living Brain's Otto Octavius persona becomes more active as he grows jealous of Peter and fellow subordinate Aiden Blain's closeness to Anna Maria.
+Anna Maria is sent to work at Parker Industries' European Division under Sajani Jaffrey.
+Unbeknownst to Anna Maria, Jaffrey had infused the Living Brain with the consciousness of Otto Octavius, causing the robot to act clingy around her.
+Otto's mind becomes more active as he grows jealous of Peter and fellow subordinate Aiden Blain's closeness to Anna Maria.
 Otto soon enacts his plan by getting rid of Aiden and then pretending to be faulty by attacking Peter.

 In "Dead No More: The Clone Conspiracy", Anna Maria helps Peter battle Jackal, who is actually Ben Reilly.
-When Horizon University is attacked by Rhino and Electro, they retrieve Gwen Stacy's clone and Kaine Parker.
+When Horizon University is attacked by Rhino and Electro, they retrieve Gwen Stacy and Kaine Parker.
 Anna Maria is brought into the lab and becomes uncomfortable when Doctor Octopus starts appealing toward his love interest.
 When Spider-Man makes it to the lab amongst the clones starting to break down, Anna Maria tells him that she has invented an inverse frequency that can fix most of the problem.
 Doctor Octopus fights Jackal to allow Peter and Anna Maria the time to transmit the frequency.
 After the frequency is broadcast, Peter and Anna check the building and see that Jackal, Doctor Octopus, and Gwen Stacy have been reduced to dust.
-Anna notes that the "Proto Clone", or "Ultimate Template", is missing.
-They come back to the front to check on Kaine and Spider-Woman's status.

 At the conclusion of the "Go Down Swinging" storyline, Anna Maria is present at Horizon University where a clean-slated Superior Octopus, under the alias of Elliot Tolliver, applies for a job.
 Anna Maria acts suspicious around him.

-In the "Spider-Geddon" storyline, Anna Maria encounters Elliot Tolliver.
 After discovering that Elliot is Otto Octavius, she lets him leave to battle Terrax, and helps him absorb some of Terrax's cosmic powers.
-After Superior Spider-Man defeats Terrax, Anna takes him to the medical room at Horizon University and helps him remain a hero.

-Anna then tries to understand why Elliot left during a ceremony, where he was being given the key to the city by the mayor for his heroic actions during "The War of the Realms" storyline.
-When a news report reveals that Superior Spider-Man is Otto Octavius, Anna, along with Emma and Max Modell, helps him investigate who spread the news.
-They later discover that the alternate version of Norman Osborn from Earth-44145 was responsible for the leak until Norman appears at the lab and attacks Elliot, destroying the lab in the process.
-Superior Spider-Man then summons Mephisto to restore his body.